Skip to main content

 Public holidays

 Employees are encouraged to take public holidays off in their home country or region, as required by law.
-If an employee is required to work on a public holiday, please contact support@plane.com; we’ll need to check if they are entitled to a different day off in lieu of the public holiday.
-Please note that in some countries, employees may be entitled to 1.5 or 2x pay for working on a public holiday.
+If an employee is required to work on a public holiday, please contact support@plane.com; we'll need to check if they are entitled to a different day off in lieu of the public holiday.
+Please note that in some countries, employees may be entitled to 1.5 or 2 times their pay for working on a public holiday.

 Maternity leave